pandey0703sakshi-bit/Sales-Data-Analysis-Project/README.md

    ```
    notebooks/analysis.ipynb
    ```
-4. Run all cells to reproduce analysis
+4. Run all cells to reproduce the analysis

 ---